Proud to be celebrating 170 years in business

 If your business plan includes an exit strategy this can be incorporated into and recorded in a shareholders agreement.

-• When preparing a shareholders agreement, we try to ensure that before we begin that work, all shareholders have discussed and agreed the principles that are to be recorded in the shareholders agreement.
-If there is disagreement on those principles, then it may become necessary for each shareholder to be separately advised.
+When preparing a shareholders agreement we try to ensure that before we begin work all shareholders have discussed and agreed the principles that are to be recorded in the shareholders agreement.
+If there is disagreement on those principles then it may become necessary for each shareholder to be separately advised.
 More often that not, however, there is sufficient agreement, making separate advice unnecessary.

-• Shareholders agreements commonly contain drag along and tag along provisions.
-These apply when an offer has been made for the shares in the company which a majority of shareholders wish to accept.
-Using drag along provisions, the majority can ‘drag’ all minority shareholders with them into the sale, so that all the issued shares in the company are sold to a buyer at the same price per share.
-Tag along rights enable minority shareholders to insist that their shares are also sold at the same time and at the same price per share that the majority shareholders have negotiated, so that they can ‘tag’ along in the sale.
+Shareholders agreements commonly contain drag-along and tag-along provisions.
+These apply when an offer has been made for the shares in the company, which the majority of shareholders wish to accept.
+Using drag-along provisions, the majority can 'drag' all minority shareholders with them into the sale, so that all the issued shares in the company are sold to a buyer at the same price per share.
+Tag-along rights enable minority shareholders to insist that their shares are also sold at the same time and at the same price per share that the majority shareholders have negotiated, so that they can 'tag' along in the sale.

 For further information or to speak to one of our experts, please get in touch